databrickslabs/splunk-integration/app/README.md

 # CREATE USERS AND ASSIGN ROLES

-** Steps to create user with "databricks_admin" capabilities:
+** Steps to create user with 'databricks_admin' capabilities:

 * Login as admin.
 * Go to Settings->Users.
 * If you want to create new User: Click on "New User".
 Enter "Name" of the user, set and confirm password.
 In the Assign roles section select 'databricks_admin' role, it should be shown in Selected Items sections and Save.
 Go to Administrator and select Logout.
 Login as the User you created by giving the name and password.
 While logging as new User created it will ask to reset password, Reset the password and complete login.
 * If you want to edit an existing User: Click on Edit section in Actions of the User you want to update.
 In the Assign roles section select 'databricks_admin' role, it should be shown in Selected Items sections and Save.
 Go to Administrator and select Logout.
 Now Login as user you created by giving username and password.

-** Steps to create user with "databricks_user" capabilities:
+** Steps to create user with 'databricks_user' capabilities:

 * Login as admin.
 * Go to Settings->Users.
 * If you want to create new User: Click on "New User".
 Enter "Name" of the user, set and confirm password.
 In the Assign roles section select 'databricks_user' role, it should be shown in Selected Items sections and Save.
 Go to Administrator and select Logout.
 Login as the User you created by giving the name and password.
 While logging as new User created it will ask to reset password, Reset the password and complete login.
 * If you want to edit an existing User: Click on Edit section in Actions of the User you want to update.
 In the Assign roles section select 'databricks_user' role, it should be shown in Selected Items sections and Save.
 Go to Administrator and select Logout.
 Now Login as user you created by giving username and password.

 **Note**: To create user and assign roles, admin_all_objects capability is required.
-Make sure to make no modification is the existing created "databricks_admin" and "databricks_user" roles.
+Make sure to make no modification is the existing created 'databricks_admin' and 'databricks_user' roles.

 # CAPABILITIES